Elective Title: 93IA730 — OPHTHALMOLOGY CLINICAL RESEARCH IN MINORITIES AND VULNERABLE POPULATIONS

 Availability with Max Students per Month:

-Duty Hours: 40 hours per week distributed among learning and application of minority focused: IRB compliance, ethics, literature, data analysis, image analysis, health outcomes, statistical analysis, clinical patient visits, library/research and lectures/instruction, and possibly manuscript, abstract or lecture presentation.
+Duty Hours: 40 hours per week distributed among learning and application of minority focused: IRB compliance, ethics, literature, data analysis, image analysis, health outcomes, statistical analysis, clinical patient visits, library/research and lectures/instruction,

 Time Distribution: 10%Clinical; 60%Library/Research; 20%Laboratory; 10% Lecture/Seminar